Receive the latest news, grant offerings, and community events.

-NDP Production Grants provide a full package of support that includes up to $45,000 to artists and companies to create a new work, along with approximately $10,000 in unrestricted general operating support, and up to $35,000 in tour subsidies to U.S. presenters who bring the new work to audiences in their communities.
+NDP Production Grants provide up to $45,000 to artists and companies for the creation of a new dance work that will tour nationally.
+Along with these critical commissioning funds, Production Grants also include general operating support and up to $35,000 in tour subsidies to U.S. presenters who bring the new work to their communities.

 BANDALOOP, Oakland, CA

 Through experimental vertical dance, Forgotten Walls brings together a sense of place, the power of art to spark renewal, and the evocative force of historical narrative.
 Amelia Rudolph will work with her dancers and innovative puppeteer Basil Twist to animate overlooked, architecturally significant, and/or historic walls, re-framing how a community experiences its urban landscape.
 This interdisciplinary investigation of the tensions between decay, change, memory, and renewal will be accompanied by a score by composer Gideon Freudmann.